A New Approach to Solving Complex Problems

 By combining elements of computer science, physics, and mathematics, students majoring in computational physics gain the knowledge necessary to develop unique scientific solutions to complex, real world problems.
 As an interdisciplinary course of study, students majoring in computational physics benefit from a breadth of offerings, as well as from the flexibility that allows them to tailor their educational experience to their career goals.
 Students have worked with faculty to use machine learning to model economic systems, to perform music classification, and to analyze time series data from complex systems ranging from astrophysics to finance.
 Computational physicists are valued in both research and industrial fields.

-- Gain hands-on access to a plentiful inventory of cutting-edge physics instrumentation beginning freshman year
+- Gain hands-on access to a plentiful inventory of cutting-edge physics instrumentation beginning their first year

 - Acquire valuable research experience alongside faculty members.